how to save water

 There are 2 main allowances available to NI Water customers that may reduce bills.
 These are domestic allowance and leakage allowance:

-A rateable water and sewerage allowance may be available to measured customers paying business rates.
+A domestic water and sewerage allowance may be available to measured customers when their supply serves a property where rates are payable.
 This is subtracted from the volume recorded by the meter, before calculating the volumetric water and sewerage charges.
-Customer can apply for this allowance by contacting NIW.
+Customers can apply for this allowance by contacting NIW.
 We may require proof of your rateable status to confirm eligibility.

 Non Return to Sewer Allowance